 What the 3rd U.S. Court of Appeals Decided

-The cases paved the way to determining the boundaries on free speech by students on the Internet, although it failed to answer all the questions regarding this important issue.
+The cases paved the way to determining the boundaries of free speech by students on the Internet, although it failed to answer all the questions regarding this important issue.
 While student rights were upheld in both of these cases, the court agreed that not all off-campus student expression should merit the same First Amendment protection.
-The question shall be what content is acceptable and covered under constitutional rights, and when the schools have the right to discipline students for content that is inflammatory, disruptive or inappropriate.
+The question shall be what content is acceptable and covered under constitutional rights and when the schools have the right to discipline students for content that is inflammatory, disruptive or inappropriate.

 Layshock vs. Hermitage School District